 Recently, we hosted a webinar on this very topic and examined some of the trends currently transforming on-the-go businesses.
 And in the final post in this series, we’ll discuss the last critical step in the equation: moving from reactive to proactive using the Internet of Things (IoT).

 Today, we certainly see business value in connecting vehicles and devices and gathering data.
 But IoT makes data actionable by adding context—where mobile vehicles and workers are located and what work is being performed in the field and when.
 The industry has evolved to the point where any tool or asset can be inexpensively connected via IoT sensors and data can be captured, interpreted and acted upon.
-This provides businesses the opportunity to utilize predictive analytics through data evaluation and AI.
+This provides businesses with the opportunity to utilize predictive analytics through data evaluation and AI.

 With IoT-enabled CBM, companies could dramatically reduce their service costs, become more predictive and proactive and deliver a higher level of service to customers.
 By constantly monitoring equipment via IoT, a fix can be initiated even before a customer is aware of an issue.